Price: Starting at $699

 Weight: 4.97 ounces

 In this iPhone 13 mini review, we’ll take a look at just how the best small phone in the world stacks up to its predecessor and the competition.
-And be sure to also check out our iPhone 13 Pro Max review, iPhone 13 Pro review, and iPhone 13 review.
+And with the current iPhone 14 rumors suggesting there won't be a new mini iPhone coming this year, possibly the best small iPhone for a long time to come.

 iPhone 13 mini review: Price and release date